Svvord/FastCCC/docs/usage.md

 Here, we use `core.statistical_analysis_method` for a single $$CS$$ statistic.

 To run the code, you need to specify the following key parameters:
-- `cpdb_file_path` refers to the location of the curated LRI database.
+- `LRI_db_file_path` refers to the location of the curated LRI database.
 We have uploaded several commonly used databases from various sources to our [GitHub repository] for convenient use.
-If you prefer to use your own curated database, detailed [instructions]({{ site.baseurl }}/usage.html#build-your-own-lris-database) are provided on how to easily convert your data into a FastCCC-compatible format using the provided tools.
+If you prefer to use your own curated database, detailed [instructions]({{ site.baseurl }}/toolkits.html#build-your-own-lris-database) are provided on how to easily convert your data into a FastCCC-compatible format using the provided tools.

 - `meta_file_path` specifies the location of the metadata file containing cell type annotations.
 The file should be in TSV format (tab-separated text file), and you can refer to the provided `metadata.tsv` as an example.
 Since the H5AD format natively supports storing cell type labels, if your cell type information is already stored in `adata.obs[key]`, you can set `meta_file_path = None` and use `meta_key = key` to avoid the need for a separate metadata file.